-The Successor Agency categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Successor Agency categorizes its fair value measurements within the fair value hierarchy established by U.S. generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure fair value of the assets.
 Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
+No investments were subject to fair value hierarchy.